The many ways you can travel upscale on a budget

 Zermatt

 Ah, the Swiss Alps.
 This is the secret place I have sought out to rejuvenate for more than 40 years.
 With up to 80 million visitors per year, maybe the secret’s out.
 That doesn’t stop us from hiking around Zermatt, the car-less playground at the base of the legendary Matterhorn.
-The views never get old and neither do we when we are in their presence.

 “Z” also stands for Zen, an appropriate way to end this journey.
 Zen aims for enlightenment through direct experience, seeking both compassion and wisdom.
 I can’t think of a better, never-ending reason for travel.